ChunMinChang/blog/_posts/2020-12-18-firefox-avif-transparency-support.md

 ```
 YCbCrA_to_RGBA:
-  if the layout is I420 format, then call
+  if the layout is I420 format
+    call libyuv::I420AlphaToARGB
   else
     convert the Y-Cb-Cr data to R-G-B data via YCbCr_to_RGB32
-    fill the alpha data to the RGB32 buffer
+    fill the Alpha data to the RGB32 buffer

 YCbCr_to_RGB32:
   switch layout: